carpentries-incubator/julia-novice/_episodes/01-introduction.md

 > The Julia solution is like Legos.
 You can get the truck kit if you want–which will require a bit more assembly than the Playmobil, but way less than building it from scratch.
 Or, you can get the component pieces and assemble the truck to your own specs.
 There’s no limit to what you can put together, and because the pieces all have the same system of bumps, everything snaps together quickly and easily.
 >
 > ![Trucks](https://aws1.discourse-cdn.com/business5/uploads/julialang/original/3X/5/2/52e63856ad9e23876cda4297a04171879fa625b4.jpeg){: height="400px"}
-> Ok, sure.
+> OK, sure.
 Toy trucks are like linear algebra, though, a common request, and every “toy system” will have an implementation that works basically fine.
 But what if you want a time-traveling sailing/space ship with lasers AND dragon wings?
 And it should be as easy to build and use as a basic dump truck?
 >
 > ![Vessel](https://aws1.discourse-cdn.com/business5/uploads/julialang/original/3X/2/8/2865d34fb35c181dc3c5c0f0b71915f31310269c.jpeg){: height="400px"}
-> There’s a reason that only Lego ever made anything like Dr Cyber’s Flying Time Vessel {: .quotation}
+> There’s a reason that only Lego ever made anything like Dr. Cyber’s Flying Time Vessel {: .quotation}

 Originally posted on [Discourse](https://discourse.julialang.org/t/what-is-the-advantage-of-julia-over-fortran/65964/101).